 Your guide(s) will meet you the morning of your trip and travel to the put-in.
 At the put-in, they will cover canoe packing procedures and conduct a basic dry-land canoeing/river orientation including a safety briefing.
 Then you will put in and head down river where you will encounter rapids on your first day!

-Solo canoeing is a specialty of your guides and if you are interested they will be happy to teach you the skills you need to paddle your own canoe down the rapids!
+Solo canoeing is a specialty of your guides and if you are interested they will be happy to teach you the skills you need to paddle your own canoe down the rapids.
 Solo canoeing is a rewarding challenge and the St. Croix is a great river to learn on.
-All you need is the enthusiasm!

 Camping is at designated primitive sites along the river.
 These sites will have as a picnic table, established fire ring, privy, and spots for setting up your tent.
 Other than these few simple improvements there are no other services available along the river.